WarioWare Gold: Plot

-In the game's final level, Wario refuses to give the player the prize money, as he already declared himself as the winner of the tournament.
-Putting the pot of Luxeville on top of his head, the pot grants him superpowers and turns him into the extra-evil, extra-powerful, and extra-unstoppable supervillain version of him called "Wario Deluxe".
-With Lulu's help, the player manages to beat Wario Deluxe and win the tournament, She then knocks the pot off Wario's head with a water gun and changes him back to normal.
-Returning the pot to Lulu after she reveals that it is actually Luxeville's public toilet, Wario attempts to flee with the money he made from the tournament when he is intercepted by his friends.
-Taking the small amount of money (Wario spent most of the money for his hot air balloons) that Wario refused to pay them for their work and splitting it evenly, the player receives their entry fee back and the group even decides to share some of the money with Wario as well in an act of generosity, though Wario still claims that all the money is his and still moans about his loss.
-Meanwhile, Lulu returns to Luxeville with the pot, only to learn that the townspeople had bought a new high-tech toilet in her absence.
+In the game's final level, Wario refuses to give the player the prize money, as he has already declared himself the tournament winner.
+Putting the pot of Luxeville on top of his head, the pot grants him superpowers.
+It turns him into the extra-evil, extra-powerful, and extra-unstoppable supervillain version of him called "Wario Deluxe".
+With Lulu's help, the player beats Wario Deluxe and wins the tournament.
+She then knocks the pot off Wario's head with a water gun and changes him back to normal.
+Returning the pot to Lulu after she reveals that it is Luxeville's public toilet, Wario attempts to flee with the money he made from the tournament when his friends intercept him.
+Taking the small amount of cash (Wario spent most of the money on his hot air balloons) that Wario refused to pay them for their work and splitting it evenly, the player receives their entry fee back.
+The group even decides to share some of the money with Wario in an act of generosity, though Wario still claims that all the money is his and breaks down crying over his loss.
+Meanwhile, Lulu returns to Luxeville with the pot, only to learn that the townspeople had bought a new high-tech toilet in her absence, making her whole journey a waste of time.